MookieFumi/me.headfirst/README.md

 	* Encapsulate what varies
 	* Favor composition over inheritance
 	* Program to interfaces, not implementations
+    * Strive for loosely coupled designs between object that intereact
+    * Classes should be open for extension but closed for modification
+    * Depend on abstractions.
+Do not depend on concrete classes
-    * Talk only to your immediate friends
+    * Only talk to your friends
+    * Don't call us, we'll call you

 ##Observer pattern
 Defines a one-to-many dependecy between objects so that when one object change state, all of its dependents are notified and updated automatically.